B

 While Bernedoodles can be quite stubborn, they are highly responsive when provided with the correct input because of their eager-to-please, calm, and intelligent nature.
 However, owners should still expect mischievous behavior from them, along with some additional cheekiness.
 But with some patience and repetition, you’ll have a well-balanced dog in no time.

 Because this Bernese mountain dog mix is incredibly sensitive, yelling or losing your temper will negatively affect their progress.
 Instead, opt for positive reinforcement, using lots of healthy treats and praise.
-Socialization is essential in this breed; by exposing them to different places, people, and animals, you are helping them overcome their fear of strangers.
+Socialization is essential for this breed; by exposing them to different places, people, and animals, you are helping them overcome their fear of strangers.

 Exercise